 Quantum Technologies

-Photonics role in QT
+Photonics role in Quantum Technologies, QT

 Photonics is an underpinning technology for many quantum applications which places stringent requirements on both laser sources and optical systems.
 Fraunhofer CAP has a track record as a delivery partner in meeting these challenges.
 Fraunhofer CAP has played a key technology translation role in many collaborative QT projects funded within the UK quantum initiative and beyond.
 Industrial partners range from laser manufacturers to large aerospace and defence organisations.
 Projects range from laser development to the realisation of complete systems such as QKD systems and cold-atom sensor technologies.
 In addition, Fraunhofer CAP is well placed to participate in European level projects.